 We believe it is prudent to have a portion of the portfolio held in offshore fixed interest, principally due to the relative size and lack of liquidity of the New Zealand debt market.
 When investing in offshore fixed interest we only use funds that are fully hedged to the New Zealand Dollar, in order to avoid unnecessary exchange rate risk.

 The currency hedge typically provides income that helps neutralise the difference between New Zealand’s relatively high short-term interest rates and lower foreign interest rates.

 Please note that Cambridge Partners does not engage in tactical asset allocation (sometimes termed “market timing”).
 We employ a buy and hold approach, and where individual securities (investments) are chosen, Cambridge Partners will select them in an effort to track the overall return of the asset class from which they are selected.
 We do not necessarily expect to achieve better returns than those provided by the New Zealand debt (fixed interest) market as a whole.

 1.4 What structures do you use to minimise tax?

-As part of our reporting package, our custodian (AEGIS) provides comprehensive tax reporting for investment portfolios.
+As part of our reporting package, our custodian (FNZ) provides comprehensive tax reporting for investment portfolios.
 This consolidated reporting helps to simplify tax return preparation and reduce the cost of administering clients’ financial affairs.